After being spoiled for over a decade, the New Jersey Devils and their fanbase haven’t experienced winning a Stanley Cup championship since 2003.

 Parise earned the honor of team captain for the 2011-12 campaign and helped the Devils reach its fifth Stanley Cup Final appearance later that spring.
 Devils fans always envisioned him hoisting a Cup high above his head in a red and black sweater.
 Unfortunately, that sight won’t ever happen.

 While forward Travis Zajac’s contract with New Jersey doesn’t expire until the end of the 2021-22 season, No. 19 is one of the best Devils that’s never won a Stanley Cup.
 The 2004 first-round draft pick’s numbers with Jersey’s team speak for themselves.

-Once Zajac’s tenure on the ice officially ends with New Jersey, the Winnipeg, Manitoba native will find himself ranked in the top five in seven of the team’s all-time leader boards.
-He cracks the top five in Devils’ history for games played, goals, assists, points, power-play goals, shorthanded goals, and even-strength goals.
+He has cracked the top five in Devils’ history for games played, goals, assists, points, power-play goals, shorthanded goals, and even-strength goals.

 The center is on the verge of joining an exclusive Devils group if he finishes his current contract with the team and then officially retires.
 Zajac would then go down as one of the few New Jersey greats to play his entire career with the Devils, which would mark his name in the same conversation with Ken Daneyko and Patrik Elias – both whose numbers are retired by the organization and won multiple Cups.